|

 Featuring: Nora Bayes, Grace LaRue, Mlle.
 Dazie and Harry Watson

-singing her great hit "Shine On Harvest Moon."
+singing her memorable hit "Shine On Harvest Moon."
 The Ziegfeld girls were the

 commuting through the then-unfinished Holland Tunnel.
 In a tribute to Broadway's